How to Increase Website Traffic in 2023 without spending $1000s

 The SEO minion tool will have given you some additional insights and you'll have a great source of People Also Asked questions.

-You'll get lots of new questions, you could work through them with your customer facing teams and decide which are worth answering with further hot-to articles.
+You'll get lots of new questions, you could work through them with your customer-facing teams and decide which are worth answering with further how-to articles.

 If you want to get feedback from SEO tools to indicate search volumes, take your article titles and place them into ahrefs bulk keyword analysis tool or into the Google Ads Keyword Planner.

-This is where you take content from one channel or medium and utilise it on another channel or medium.
-Of course this investment in time and money is best spent on your most popular content first.
+This is where you take content from one channel or medium and utilize it on another channel or medium.
+Of course, this investment in time and money is best spent on your most popular content first.

 For example, if you have a popular video on YouTube that attracts a good number of views, then take the video and have it transcribed.
 Whilst you're at it, also make an audio version.